The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 • Can it anchor multiple outfits?

 Skip the trend traps.
-Invest in pieces that elevate everything around them.
+Invest in pieces that elevate everything else.

 6. Keep the Momentum